 Banco do Brasil Cultural Centre

-The Bank of Brazil Cultural Center (Banco do Brasil Cultural Centre) is a well-known place for Brazilians who love the theater, music, and art exhibitions.
+A well-known place for Brazilians who love the theater, music, and art exhibitions.
 The theater has an annual program of shows and musical performances that you need to book in advance.
 It is always the official site for important exhibitions of renowned artists from Brazil and abroad.
 It is the best cultural space in Brasilia and worth a visit whenever you are in the city.
 You can explore the great exhibits, enjoy special events, or just have a picnic in its huge garden with well-manicured lawns.
 It is a meeting point that provides great entertainment, and free access.
 It also has a free shuttle bus service from the city center.

 CCBB’s Brasilia has interesting free shows, which run throughout the evenings.
 The regular theater and shows are very affordable; there is a lawn overlooking the lake where you can gather with family and friends; a space for children to play outdoors; enough space to park the car; coffee with good service and in a nice area; plus a very cool art bookshop.
 There is never an uninteresting corner or boring moment when you visit this amusing cultural center in Brasilia.

-Pontao do Lago Sul
+Pontão do Lago Sul

-The Pontão do Lago Sul is located on the shores of Lake Paranoa, which graces Brasilia all the way from the extreme tip of the Asa-Asa attraction that is located near the airport.
+Located on the shores of Lake Paranoa, which graces Brasilia all the way from the extreme tip of the Asa-Asa attraction that is located near the airport.
 Inside the fenced and protected area, there are five typical restaurants to suit all tastes with lots of green spaces and well-groomed lawns that are also suitable for families with children.
 It is the ideal place to spend outdoor weekends with the mandatory boat trips on the lake.

 To stroll along the Pontão is a “must” for anyone visiting Brasilia.
 It is more advisable at night because of the relaxed atmosphere, cool weather, and fresh breeze from the lake (given the perfect temperature of Brasilia that does seem to live with the air conditioning on).
 There are lots of bars and restaurants, at night it’s a bit less crowded, and long walks can turn out to be romantic, carefree, and pleasant for loving couples.
 It is a good place to relax and dine.

-The Catedral Metropolitana is a renowned icon of architecture in Brasilia.
+Renowned icon of architecture in Brasilia.
 It is a fantastic place, planned and designed by one of the world’s greatest architects: Oscar Niemeyer.
 It is easy to access and close to the Plateau.
 It is an original structure — the dome is above ground and its church is underground.
 The belfry and tower are constructed separately.
 It is one of the most significant symbols of modern architectural influences in Brasilia; the Metropolitan Cathedral is full of special meanings and deserves a place of contemplation and enough time to see and realize all of its important details.

 The whole dark corridor at the entrance enables the light from outside to shine into the church with the help of its stained glass windows.
 Suspended from the ceiling and hovering above the congregation, there are giant archangels that definitely produce an unusual experience.
 For those who know Art, and the recent history of Brazil, it is worth spending time to see this unique place in the city.
 The futuristic architecture of the Cathedral takes you to a surreal and dreamlike atmosphere.
 The Cathedral also houses some masterpiece art collections, and a visit should be mandatory when you go to Brasília.